-Dr. Joe Verghese, assistant professor of neurology at Albert Einstein College of Medicine of Yeshiva University, New York, theorized that the requirements of ballroom dancing - remembering steps, moving in precise time to music and adapting to the movements of one's partner - are mentally demanding exercises.
-Therefore, ballroom dancing offers both physical and mental stimulation.
+Dr. Joe Verghese, assistant professor of neurology at Albert Einstein College of Medicine of Yeshiva University, New York, offered the theory that the requirements of ballroom dancing: remembering the steps, moving in precise time to the music and adapting to the movements of one's partner - are mentally demanding exercises.
+Therefore ballroom dancing offers both physical and mental stimulation.